25 of the Best Comfort TV Shows to Put Your Worried Mind at Ease

 'Buffy the Vampire Slayer' (1997–2003)

-Sure, there’s a lot that’s unsettling about Buffy the Vampire Slayer, with its vampires, hellmouths, and zombies.
+Sure, there’s a lot that’s unsettling about the hit supernatural series Buffy the Vampire Slayer, with its vampires, hellmouths, and zombies.
 But deep down, you already know going in that our girl Sarah Michelle Gellar is going to save the day, and she’s probably even going to do it by the end of the episode.
 And if she can’t handle it?
 The Scooby gang can.
 As such, it gets our vote for a top-notch comfort binge, particularly during spooky season.

 'Friends' (1994–2004)

-There’s a reason Friends reruns are still on air two decades after its series finale.
+There’s a reason Friends reruns are still on air over two decades after its series finale.
 While some storylines no longer hold up, the friendships and the will-they-won’t-they relationships between the six main characters transcend time.
 Plus, you can throw on most of its 200+ episodes (we've already rounded up the all-time best) without much context and still enjoy its various bits.

 'Full House' (1987–1995)